stjude/DeepBrainIPP/README.md

               "outputfile": "{cloned path}/DeepBrainIPP/Example_Dataset/segmentation_outcome/Registration_outcomes/",

-           h. reg_param: This parameters are directly pass to ANTs.
+           h. reg_param: This parameters are directly passed to ANTs.
 This is MRIs/dataset dependant.
 However, two sets of parameter is provided in user manual that                 we used for our ex vivo and in vivo image registration

               "reg_param": "commands from user's manual https://github.com/stjude/DeepBrainIPP/blob/main/misc/DeepBrainIPP_users_manual_github.pdf"